emutos/manual/usermanual/docs/index.md

 * set whether you have to click on a menu to get it or just mouse over it, and

-* set the time and date formats.
+* set the EmuDesk time and date formats.

 ### Desktop Configuration ###